 The Eight Best Free Writing Tools to Help You Write More and Earn More

-Many of these have replaced tools I used to use, for various reasons – like easier collaboration or better workflow for me.
+Many of these have replaced other tools I used to use, for various reasons – like easier collaboration or better workflow for me.

 All the tools I’ve listed here are permanently free, not just tools with free trials.
 Some have a paid version that you can upgrade to, but you’ll likely find that the free version offers everything you need, in most cases.